Terms and Conditions

-Photographer actual physical album, and final delivery of album.
-Client is entitled to one album
+Photographer actual physical album, and final delivery of the album.
+The client is entitled to one album

 consultation and has the opportunity to select the photos for the album, view a draft, request two major

-layout/design changes, and has final approval of album.
-Album credit applies to rates in album catalog
+layout/design changes, and have final approval of the album.
+Album credit applies to rates in the album catalog

 provided to Client.